junxit/us-congress-bills-111/metadata.md

 - 2010-07-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 4 (Roll no. 462). (text: 07/20/2010 CR H5793-5796)
 - 2010-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 4 (Roll no. 462).(text: 07/20/2010 CR H5793-5796)
+- 2010-07-26 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.